valongueiro/valongueiro/README.md

 I'm **Andre Valongueiro**, a software engineer from Brazil 🇧🇷 currently based in Thailand 🇹🇭

-I'd also love to connect with you on [LinkedIn](https://www.linkedin.com/in/valongueiro/).
+I'd love to connect with you on [LinkedIn](https://www.linkedin.com/in/valongueiro/).

 <!--
 **valongueiro/valongueiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.